 Who is Sam Clovis and how is he connected to Trump, Russia investigation?

-Sam Clovis is President Trump’s pick for the U.S. Department of Agriculture’s (USDA) chief scientist – and he’s also wrapped up in the ongoing investigations into possible Russian collusion in the 2016 election.
+Sam Clovis, President Trump’s pick for the U.S. Department of Agriculture’s (USDA) chief scientist, withdrew his name for consideration Thursday.
+Clovis is entangled in the ongoing investigations into possible Russian collusion in the 2016 election.

 Clovis was reportedly questioned by Special Counsel Robert Mueller’s team of investigators last week, according to NBC News.
 Clovis has ties to a former Trump campaign aide who already pleaded guilty to lying to the FBI about his own Russian connections.